 Bogutz & Gordon, PC itself also can serve as guardian or conservator.
 This can be particularly helpful for individuals who have no close family members, those whose family members are not nearby, or those whose family members would prefer to have a professional handle their loved ones’ medical needs or financial management.

 Contact Us Today For Help

-A series of new rules were imposed on guardians and conservators in 2012, and many of them are not intuitive, easy to understand or easy to follow.
+A series of rules were imposed on guardians and conservators in 2012, and many of them are not intuitive, easy to understand or easy to follow.